vuejs/docs/docs/components/props.md

 <span>{{ greetingMessage }}</span>
 ```

-Technically, you can also use camelCase when passing props to a child component (except in [DOM templates](/guide/essentials/component-basics.html#dom-template-parsing-caveats)).
+Technically, you can also use camelCase when passing props to a child component (except in [DOM templates](/docs/essentials/component-basics.html#dom-template-parsing-caveats)).
 However, the convention is using kebab-case in all cases to align with HTML attributes:

 ```vue-html
 <MyComponent greeting-message="hello" />
 ```

-We use [PascalCase for component tags](/guide/components/registration.html#component-name-casing) when possible because it improves template readability by differentiating Vue components from native elements.
+We use [PascalCase for component tags](/docs/components/registration.html#component-name-casing) when possible because it improves template readability by differentiating Vue components from native elements.
 However, there isn't as much practical benefit in using camelCase when passing props, so we choose to follow each language's conventions.

-### Static vs. Dynamic Props {#static-vs-dynamic-props}
+### Static vs. Dynamic Props

 So far, you've seen props passed as static values, like in: